kwertyops/byte-of-python/src/for_loop.md

 ## `for`-loops in python

-The `for` loop structure in python is an example of an *iterative* statement.
+The `for`-loop structure in python is an example of an *iterative* statement.
 Iterative structures allow you to repeat blocks of code multiple times rather than retyping the lines of code themselves multiple times.

 ## Syntax of an index-based `for`-loop